CyanCiros/CC-Mod-Collection/README.md

 # CC-Mod-Collection
 A collection of mods I found online and re-created in order to make one combined mod out all of them.
 I started working on it in 1.7 and updated it later to 1.8.
 All mods are made with the Infrastructure I use, therefor they could be used as an individual or as one mod all together.

+Resources are mostly made by there original creators.
+Some of them are made by mi in order to expand the content with the ideas I had for it.

 Custom Ore Generation:
 Customize the spawn size and spawn rates of all ores.